Center for Missouri Studies Fellowships

 "The fellowships are designed to promote scholarship in underexplored areas of Missouri history and culture.
 They encourage us to take notice of the lessons that can be found, when we look at our past in new ways and in new places, such as at the intersection of business and sociology or history and science." – SHSMO executive director Gary Kremer

 The fellowships program is a competition open to both academic and independent scholars.
-Each fellowship carries a stipend of $5,000 for a project that results in the completion of a 6,000 to 8,000-word scholarly essay, exclusive of notes, on one of the topics selected each year.
+Each fellowship carries a stipend of $5,000 for a project that results in the completion of an 8,000 to 10,000-word scholarly essay, exclusive of notes, on one of the topics selected each year.
 Essays must be completed during the calendar year that they are awarded and must reflect significant scholarship in primary sources, evidence familiarity with appropriate secondary sources, and contain endnotes that comply with The Chicago Manual of Style, 17th edition.
-The finished product will be considered for publication in the Missouri Historical Review, although successful completion of the project is no guarantee of publication.
-In addition, successful applicants will be asked to make a public presentation based on their project at a mutually agreed upon time and place.
+The finished product will be considered for publication in the Missouri Historical Review, although completion of the project is no guarantee of publication.
+In addition, successful applicants will have an opportunity to make a public presentation based on their project at a mutually agreed upon time and place.

 Application Process: Applicants should submit a proposal/application no more than two pages in length that includes the following information: